Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

    terraform plan -out mvnetworkspace.tfplan terraform apply mvnetworkspace.tfplan
  ```
+### Setting up VNet to access the Managed VNet Workspace and its resources
+    -
+    -

 ### Testing Solution

     - To verify the solution is working as intended, the data scientist